nshitolay/cse-15l-lab-reports/LabReport1.md

 2. To use ssh to connect to a remote server, open a new terminal window and type in the command `$ ssh cs15lwi23zz@ieng6.ucsd.edu`
-Replace the zz with your accounts last three letters.
+Replace the "zz" with your account's last three letters.

-3. You will receive the following message:
+3. You will receive the following message as this is your first time connecting to a remote server:

 ![fingerprint](images/image1.png)